• ABOUT US

 On June 12, amendments to the Law on Grants were adopted, requiring foreign donors to obtain prior executive approval before disbursing grants.
 Amendments to the Law on Broadcasting, which entered into force the same month, expanded the authority of the Georgian National Communications Commission (GNCC) to regulate factual accuracy, fairness and privacy—areas previously governed through self-regulation.
 The changes allow the GNCC to impose penalties of up to 3% of a broadcaster’s annual revenue or revoke its license.
 Authorities have already filed complaints against Formula TV and TV Pirveli under the new provisions.

 Further amendments adopted in June narrowed protections under the Law on Freedom of Speech and Expression and increased liability for defamation and insult.
-Draft changes to the Organic Law on Common Courts were also advanced, potentially restricting journalists’ ability to report from court premises by prohibiting photo, video and audio recording in and around courthouses without specific judicial authorisation.
+Draft changes to the Organic Law on Common Courts were also advanced, potentially restricting journalists’ ability to report from court premises by prohibiting photo, video and audio recording in and around courthouses without specific judicial authorization.

 Concerns about the editorial independence of Georgia’s Public Broadcaster (GPB) also persisted.
 The 2025 EU enlargement policy communication stated that the broadcaster “lacks independence, has a biased editorial policy and has contributed to the promotion of anti-EU rhetoric.”
 GPB dismissed journalists Vasil Ivanov Chikovani and Nino Zautashvili after they raised concerns about political interference, and Zautashvili’s talk show was cancelled.
 Additional dismissals followed, reinforcing concerns over political influence on the broadcaster’s governance and funding.